 Informational interviews help you explore a wide range of career opportunities.
-They are approximately 20-60 minutes in length, can occur in person, via email, or over the phone.
-But remember: The purpose of an informational interview is to ask for information, not a job.
+They vary in length (15-60 minutes), but it is best to initially ask for a relatively short period of time, like 20 minutes.
+They can occur in person, via email, over the phone or Zoom.
+Live conversations are preferable to emailed lists of questions.
+The purpose of an informational interview is to ask for information, not a job.